Income protection benefit period – How long does it last?

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-The length of time that your income protection is paid for (upon successful claim) is known as your benefit period.
-During the benefit period, your insurer pays your agreed monthly earnings up to a percentage.
+Once you take out income protection, the length of time that your income protection is paid for is known as your benefit period.
+During the benefit period, your insurer will pay your agreed monthly earnings up to a percentage.